warrant-dev/react-warrant-js/README.md

 ### `withFeatureCheck`

-Use the `withPermissionCheck` Higher Order Component (HOC) to protect components that should only be accessible to users with a certain feature.
+Use the `withFeatureCheck` Higher Order Component (HOC) to protect components that should only be accessible to users with a certain feature.

 #### **Protecting Routes**